-3.1 | IP arrangements as configurations of mutually reinforcing elements appropriation, companies tend to configure the elements outlined here, thereby creating a palette of IP arrangements they employ in co-creation projects.
+3.1 | IP arrangements as configurations of mutually reinforcing elements virtual communities lead user workshops

+To cope with IP-related challenges in co-creation, and with the goal of ensuring both value creation and value appropriation, companies tend to configure the elements outlined here, thereby creating a palette of IP arrangements they employ in co-creation projects.
 Previous studies have treated IP arrangements as one-dimensional constructs, investigating thereby the influence of individual elements of IP arrangements on performance of cocreation projects (Franke et al., 2013; Mazzola et al., 2018).
-Even though the multidimensional character of IP arrangements in co-creation has been recognized in previous research and asserted (Tekic & Willoughby, 2020), no attempt has thus far been made to empirically investigate complex interdependencies of mutually reinforcing elements of IP arrangements and their joint effect on co-creation project performance.
+Even though the multidimensional character of IP arrangements in co-creation has been recognized in previous research asserted Willoughby, 2020), no attempt has thus far been made to empirically investigate complex interdependencies of mutually reinforcing elements of IP arrangements and their joint effect on co-creation project performance.